Are you having a problem with your WordPress emails not sending?

 Or perhaps your emails are sending but simply heading straight to the recipient’s spam folder (or even being blocked before reaching their inbox).

-Thankfully, we have some reliable, non-technical and free solutions to fix the problem and get your site's emails working again.
+Thankfully, we have some reliable, non-technical and free solutions to fix the WordPress emails not sending problem and get your site's emails working again.

-In this post, we'll quickly explain what's most likely going wrong with your site's emails.
-Then, we'll take you through a step-by-step process of how to fix the problem and make your site's emails a lot more reliable.
+In this post, we'll quickly explain what's the most likely cause for your WordPress emails not sending, then, we'll take you through a step-by-step process of how to fix the problem and make your site's emails a lot more reliable.

 - WordPress user registration emails not sending.